TelegramBots/book/src/4/passport/files-docs.md

 [![method Should_decreypt_document_data](https://img.shields.io/badge/Test_Method-Decreypt_Document_Data-green.svg?style=flat-square)](https://github.com/TelegramBots/Telegram.Bot.Extensions.Passport/blob/master/test/IntegrationTests/Single%20Scope%20Requests/Driver%20License%20Tests.cs)

-In our test case, there is only 1 item in `message.passport_data.data` array and that's the encrypted element for driver license scope.
+In our test case, there is only 1 item the in `message.passport_data.data` array and that's the encrypted element for the driver's license scope.
-We can get information such as document number and expiry date of driver license from element's `data` field.
+We can get information such as the document number and expiry date of the driver's license from the element's `data` field.

 ```c#
 IdDocumentData licenseDoc = decrypter.DecryptData<IdDocumentData>(